Discover Your Depths Retreats, Dahab, Egypt

 Freediving and desert adventures that still the mind, challenge the body and lift the spirit

 Discover your depths by learning to freedive in Dahab, find your voice in the silence of the Sinai—the throat chakra of the world—and reconnect to inner stillness as you fall asleep gazing at the star-filled sky.
 British kundalini yoga teacher and four-times freediving former world record-holder, Sara Campbell, integrates yoga, breath awareness, meditation, coaching, freediving and a desert experience to allow you to explore what holds you back to learn how to live a calmer and more present life, ultimately without fear.
-There are at two beginners’ Sea-Inside Retreats and two Magical Encounters: Dolphins and You retreats a year with numerous four-day Level 1 and Level 2 Holistic Freediving retreats each month between April and October that can also be organised as bespoke retreats.
+There are two beginners’ Sea-Inside Retreats and two Magical Encounters: Dolphins and You retreats a year with numerous one-week Level 1 and Level 2 Holistic Freediving retreats each month between April and October that can also be organised as bespoke retreats.

 Sara Campbell.
 Her warmth, enthusiasm, generous spirit and embodiment of the kundalini kriyas are the essence of the Discover Your Depths freedive experience.